Sai-Santosh-Pal/expense-tracker/README.md

 # Expense Tracker

-- A simple easy to expense tracker
+- A simple and easy-to-use expense tracker
-- You can expenses as well as income
+- You can add, expenses as well as income
 - Dark mode UI

 Visit - https://expense-tracker-psi-nine-91.vercel.app/